jcs-elpa/file-header/README.md

 [![Donate on paypal](https://img.shields.io/badge/paypal-donate-1?logo=paypal&color=blue)](https://www.paypal.me/jcs090218)

-If you would like to contribute to this project, you may either clone and make pull requests to this repository.
+If you would like to contribute to this project, you may either clone or make pull requests to this repository.
 Or you can clone the project and establish your own branch of this tool.
 Any methods are welcome!